-Beautiful Vase ‘Lagoon V-Form Vase’ by Peter Layton
+Beautiful Vase ‘Turquoise Glacier’ V-Form Vase by Peter Layton

-This beautiful vase ‘Lagoon’ has been made by the art glass master Peter Layton.
+This beautiful vase ‘Turquoise Glacier’ has been made by the art glass master Peter Layton.

-A thing of abject beauty, this beauty is a decadent mix of exotic colours, bound into a crystal clear receptacle to be revered.
+A thing of abject beauty, this beauty is a decadent mix of glacier colours.

-Daubs of oranges and reds are entwined with cerulean and azure blue to create a melodic ‘mise-en-scene’ of colour poetry.
+Daubs of white and turquoise blue to create a melodic ‘mise-en-scene’ of glacier poetry.